-As an investor, one of the key decisions you need to make is how frequently you should rebalance your ETF portfolio.
+As an investor, one of the key decisions you need to make is how frequently you should rebalance your exchange traded fund (ETF) portfolio.
 Rebalancing involves adjusting the allocation of different assets within your portfolio to maintain the desired investment strategy.
 But determining the right timing for rebalancing can be a challenge.

-In this article, we delve into the art of ETF rebalancing and explore the optimal frequency for adjusting your portfolio and the practices we follow at Life Story Financial.
-We examine the potential benefits and drawbacks of different approaches – from annual rebalancing to more frequent adjustments.
+In this article, we delve into the art of ETF rebalancing and explore the optimal frequency for adjusting your portfolio, along with the practices I follow at Life Story Financial.
+I examine the potential benefits and drawbacks of different approaches – from annual rebalancing to more frequent adjustments.

 By understanding the factors that influence rebalancing decisions, you'll be equipped with the knowledge to make informed choices that align with your investment goals and risk tolerance.
-We'll also discuss the role of automation and technology in streamlining the rebalancing process.
+Included is a discussion on the role of automation and technology in streamlining the rebalancing process.

 Whether you're a novice investor or a seasoned pro, mastering the art of ETF rebalancing is crucial to optimizing your portfolio's performance.
-So let's dive in and discover how to strike the perfect balance for your investments.
+So let's dive in and discover how to strike a balance with your investments.

 Rebalancing is a crucial aspect of managing an ETF portfolio.
 It involves periodically adjusting the allocation of different assets within your portfolio to maintain the desired investment strategy.
 The main goal of rebalancing is to restore your portfolio to its original asset allocation, ensuring that it remains aligned with your investment objectives and risk tolerance.